nais/doc/docs/security/auth/azure-ad/sidecar.md

           autoLogin: false
     ```

-See the [NAIS manifest](../../../nais-application/application.md#azuresidecar) for details.
+The above example will provision a unique Azure AD application, as well as enabling a sidecar that uses said application.
+For configuration of the Azure AD application itself, see [the Configuration page](configuration.md).

 ## Usage

-!!! tip
 See the [Wonderwall](../../../appendix/wonderwall.md) appendix for usage details.

 ### Token Validation

-!!! danger "Secure your endpoints"
-    **Your application is responsible for securing its own endpoints.**
+!!! danger "Your application is responsible for securing its own endpoints"

     - If a request does not contain an `Authorization` header, the request should be considered unauthenticated and access should be denied.
     - If a request has an `Authorization` header that contains a [JWT], the token must be validated before access is granted.